-Vishwa Hindu Parishad moves Calcutta High Court against housing lions ‘Sita’ and ‘Akbar’ together
+VHP moves Calcutta High Court against housing lions Sita and Akbar together in Safari park

-The seven-year-old ‘Akbar’ and five-year-old ‘Sita’ were brought to Siliguri’s Safari park earlier this week.
+Claiming that the act ‘amounts to blasphemy’, the outfit has sought the name of the lioness to be changed.

-The Vishwa Hindu Parishad’s West Bengal wing has moved the Jalpaiguri circuit bench of Calcutta High Court against the forest department allegedly keeping a lion named “Akbar” and a lioness named “Sita” in the same enclosure at Siliguri’s Safari park, reported Live Law on Saturday.
+The Vishwa Hindu Parishad’s West Bengal wing has moved the Jalpaiguri circuit bench of Calcutta High Court against the forest department allegedly keeping a lion named Akbar and a lioness named Sita in the same enclosure at Siliguri’s Safari park, reported Live Law on Saturday.

 “Akbar” was the name of the third Mughal emperor who reigned from 1556 to 1605 while “Sita” is a Hindu deity from the epic Ramayan.